kubeflow/pipelines/samples/contrib/aws-samples/mnist-kmeans-sagemaker/README.md

     aws s3 cp mnist-kmeans-sagemaker/kmeans_preprocessing.py s3://<bucket-name>/mnist_kmeans_example/processing_code/kmeans_preprocessing.py
     ```

-3. Update the `my_bucket_name` variable with the bucket you just created in the [pipeline definition](https://github.com/kubeflow/pipelines/blob/master/samples/contrib/aws-samples/mnist-kmeans-sagemaker/mnist-classification-pipeline.py#L18)

 ## Compiling the pipeline template

 Follow the guide to [building a pipeline](https://www.kubeflow.org/docs/guides/pipelines/build-pipeline/) to install the Kubeflow Pipelines SDK, then run the following command to compile the sample Python into a workflow specification.
 The specification takes the form of a YAML file compressed into a `.tar.gz` file.